JpChii/nlp-with-hugging-face/notes/tokenizer.md

 * Reduce the size of the vocabulary and number of out-of-vocabulary tokens.
 * Serveral subword tokenization algorithms exist
     - BPE
+        * *BPE Vocabulary creation:*
+                1. Starts with basic units(single characters)
+                2. Merges most frequently occuring basic units to create new tokens
+                3. Adds them to vocabulary
+            This process is reiterated until defined vocabulary size is reached
     - Unigram
+        * *Unigram Vocabulary creation*:
+                1. Starts with all words and potential subwords from corpus
+                2. The removes or splits the less useful tokens to reduce vocabulary size Repeats step 2 until target vocabulary search is reached.
     - WordPiece[BERT]
         Uses [CLS] and [SEP] tokens to indicate start and end of text
     - Sentence-Piece[XLMRoBERTa]